melezhik/Dormitory/README.md

 * CICD backed in
 * Nice UI for everything
 * Load balancer (nginx) backed in
-* Horizontal scaling at easy
+* Horizontal scaling at ease

 # How to